ttscoff/JekyllPlugins/KBDTag/README.md

         # unfamiliar to users, like Home (↖) or Escape (⎋).
 Your choice.
         use_key_symbols: true

-        # When using symbols for modifiers, Apple recommends separating them
+        # By default, key combinations are output like ⌘⌥C. When using graphical representations for modifiers (via CSS), Apple recommends
-        # with `+`.
-This looks like ⌘+⌥+C. Disable this to just output ⌘⌥C.
+        # separating them with `+`, e.g. `⌘+⌥+C`.
+Set use_plus_sign to true
-        # Ignored if not using modifier symbols.
+        # to enable them.
+Ignored if not using modifier symbols.
-        use_plus_sign: true
+        use_plus_sign: false

 With all symbols set to true and `use_plus_sign` disabled, output looks like this (using my default styling):